The special story behind the bachelor's bread cart

 PHOTO: KIM NGOC NGHIEN

 Ms. Le Thi Tien (50 years old), from Lap Vo district, Dong Thap province, said she was shocked when she heard that her daughter quit her office job to push a cart to sell bread.
 “Oanh’s father and I were determined to send our daughter to school to escape the life of working in the fields, with a dark face and calloused hands.
-But she chose such a difficult and arduous path, which made me very sad.
+But she chose such a difficult and arduous path, which made me very heartbroken.
 We tried to dissuade her, but seeing her determination, my husband and I had to tell our youngest son to help his older sister.”
-During the first month of slow business, Ms. Tien advised Oanh many times to go back to her office job.
+During the first month of slow business, Ms. Tien advised Oanh many times to go back to work in the office.
 However, Oanh was still determined to pursue her job as a bread seller.
 “Now that I see my daughter’s business is stable, I feel secure.
 Any job is fine, as long as it is honest,” Ms. Tien said.

 Comment (0)